tuyojr/aws_CodeBuild/README.md

 52. Choose the __Report__ name to view the __Code coverage__ report.

 You now have 100% code coverage so that any change to your application will catch an unexpected user outcome.

+__End lab__
+Follow these steps to close the console and end your lab.

+53. Return to the AWS Management Console.
+54. At the upper-right corner of the page, choose AWSLabsUser, and then choose Sign out.
+55. Choose End lab and then confirm that you want to end your lab.